gandhiraketla/SalesSphere/README.md

 # From the frontend directory
 npm run dev
 ```
-## Contributing
-Feel free to fork the repository and submit pull requests.

 3. Open your browser and navigate to:
 ```bash
  http://localhost:5173/
 ```
+## Contributing
+Feel free to fork the repository and submit pull requests